-NATIVE VISIONS

-REIMAGINED

-IN GLASS

-CLEARLY INDIGENOUS

 NATIVE VISIONS REIMAGINED IN GLASS

-learly Indigenous: Native Visions

-Reimagined in Glass is a first-of-its-kind,

-groundbreaking exhibition giving broader

-and overdue recognition to a wide range of

-contemporary Native American and indigenous, PacificRim artists working in glass.
-This powerful, innovative,

-and majestic exhibition will be toured by International

-Arts & Artists through 2026, with several dates booked

-prior to this public launch.
-The importance, rarity, and

-excellence of this milestone event are not to be missed.
+learly Indigenous: Native Visions Reimagined in Glass is a first-of-its-kind, groundbreaking exhibition giving broader and overdue recognition to a wide range of contemporary Native American and indigenous, Pacific-Rim artists working in glass.
+This powerful and innovative exhibition is currently being toured by International Arts & Artists and is fully booked through 2026.
+Due to its popularity, IA&A is pleased to announce that the tour will be extended, and new dates are now available for booking from February 2027 - March 2029.
+The importance and excellence of this stunning exhibition have made it very popular with museum audiences.

-Clearly Indigenous includes over 115 glass art objects created by twenty-nine Native American artists, four Pacific Rim artists from New Zealand and Australia, and leading glass artist Dale Chihuly, who first introduced glass art to Indian country.
-Dr. Letitia Chambers, former CEO of the Heard Museum in Phoenix, Arizona, curated the exhibition together with artist and museum consultant Cathy Short (Citizen Potawatomi Nation), and the Museum of Indian Arts and Culture (MIAC) in Santa Fe, New Mexico, which originated this seminal exhibition.
+Clearly Indigenous includes 120 glass art objects created by thirty Indigenous artists, plus leading glass artist Dale Chihuly, who first introduced glass art to Indian country.
+Museum of Indian Arts and Culture (MIAC) in Santa Fe, New Mexico, originated this seminal exhibition.
+Dr. Letitia Chambers, former CEO of the Heard Museum in Phoenix, Arizona, curated the exhibition together with artist Cathy Short (Citizen Potawatomi Nation).
+Dr. Chambers also authored a beautiful book by the same name that is available from the Museum of New Mexico Press.